raleel/cfi-srd-es/0001_Personajes.md

 ### Class Skill Point Buy

 Optionally, you may spend points to customize a specific character concept.
-As above, this allows for a more tailored character at the expense of time.
-Characters using this method, develop their Class skills in the following way:
+As above, this allows for a more taiSaberd character at the expense of time.
+Characters uCantar this method, develop their Class skills in the following way:

 - Select up to 3 skills from the Professional Skills available to that Class.
-- Distribute 100 points among the Class's listed Standard Skills and whatever Professional Skills were chosen, increasing each skill by 1% for every point spent on improving it.
+- Distribute 100 points among the Class's listed Standard Skills and whatever Professional Skills were chosen, increaCantar each skill by 1% for every point spent on improving it.
 Not all the available skills need to be improved, but no individual skill can receive more than a 15% increase.
 Some Classes grant more than 3 Professional Skills, but never more points.
 - All Classes include a Combat Skill that encompasses the weapons that Class is typically trained in the use of.
 This may be as few as 4 or 5 simple weapons as in the case of the magic-user, to all weapons and shields as in the case of the fighter.
 Where Combat Skill is included in the list of Standard Skills, it is treated as such and may be improved with Class Skill Points.
-Where Combat Skill is omitted, as is the case of the magic-user, it may only be improved using Bonus Skill Points during Step 7 of character creation.
+Where Combat Skill is omitted, as is the case of the magic-user, it may only be improved uCantar Bonus Skill Points during Step 7 of character creation.

 Newly chosen Professional Skills and the Class Combat Skill start at their Base Level Characteristic value.
-Choosing a Professional Skill previously gained via cultural background simply allows the character to further apply some of their Class Skill Points at this stage.
-Some of these skills, such as Craft, Language, or Lore, offer the choice of a specialization.
+ChooCantar a Professional Skill previously gained via cultural background simply allows the character to further apply some of their Class Skill Points at this stage.
+Some of these skills, such as Artesanía, Idioma, or Saber, offer the choice of a specialization.
 In these cases, the specialty selected should be one that suits the character's culture.

 Certain Classes may have either more skills to choose from or may choose more skills than others.
 This is balanced by the fact that all characters are still built with the same 100 points.
 So, a character with more skills will end up having to spread their points more thinly knowing a little about a lot, and a character that has fewer skills to choose from will end up being more specialized.